Canterbury and Whitstable Railway: Early history

 There are a number of other claimants to the title "first railway in Britain", including the Middleton Railway, the Swansea and Mumbles Railway and the Surrey Iron Railway amongst others.

 Samuel Lewis in his 'A Topographical Dictionary of England' in 1848, called it the first railway in South of England.

 In 1823, William James visited Canterbury.
 He suggested to Canterbury City Council that a railway to link Canterbury and the Thames Estuary would help alleviate traffic problems in the city.
-The initial Act of Parliament for the construction of the line was passed on 10 June 1825.
+The initial act of Parliament for the construction of the line, the Canterbury and Whitstable Railway Act 1825 (6 Geo.
+4. c. cxx), was passed on 10 June 1825.
 Three further acts in 1827, 1828 and 1835 allowed for the issue of a further £80,000 of stock.
 From the beginning, the Canterbury and Whitstable Railway was a public railway, intended for passengers as well as freight.
 Indeed, the world's first season ticket was issued for use on the line in 1834, to take Canterbury passengers to the Whitstable beaches for the summer season.
 Unlike the Liverpool and Manchester Railway which opened four months later, it used cable haulage by stationary steam engines over much of its length, with steam locomotives restricted to the level stretch.

-Until the early nineteenth century, Canterbury's line of supply for goods had been along the River Stour which flows to Pegwell Bay, near Ramsgate on the eastern coast of Kent.
+Until the early 19th century, Canterbury's line of supply for goods had been along the River Stour which flows to Pegwell Bay, near Ramsgate on the eastern coast of Kent.
 Although this is only 17 mi as the crow flies, the meandering river journey is around 70 mi.
 The river was continually silting up, and the cost of dredging such a length was prohibitive.
 Although turnpikes had been built, four or five carts were needed to carry the load of a single barge.